-With respect to the restricted stock awards granted in 2021 and 2022, the quantitative performance objectives applicable to those awards are both performance-based and market-based.
+With respect to the restricted stock awards granted in 2021, 2022 and 2023, the quantitative performance objectives applicable to those awards are both performance-based and market-based.
 We use a Monte Carlo simulation model to value these performance-based restricted stock awards based upon the then-probable outcome of the qualitative and quantitative performance objectives at the time of grant.
-Our model estimated the fair value of the restricted stock awards granted in December 2021 and December 2022 based on our financial data and that of the S&P 600 Real Estate Index.
-Based on the performance objectives and these capital markets assumptions, the performance-based restricted stock awards granted in December 2022 were valued using the Monte Carlo model at an average of (i) \$27.79 per share applied to the "target" share amounts for the December 2022 grants eligible to vest in November 2023, (ii) \$28.53 per share applied to the "target" share amounts for the December 2022 grants eligible to vest in November 2025; and the performance-based restricted stock awards granted in December 2021 were valued using the Monte Carlo model at an average of (i) \$36.41 per share applied to the "target" share amounts for the December 2021 grants eligible to vest in November 2023, (ii) \$37.13 per share applied to the "target" share amounts for the December 2021 grants eligible to vest in November 2022, (ii) \$37.13 per share applied to the "target" share amounts for the December 2021 grants eligible to vest in November 2024.
+Our model estimated the fair value of the restricted stock awards granted in December 2021, December 2022 and December 2023 based on our financial data and that of the S&P 600 Real Estate Index.
+Based on the performance objectives and these capital markets assumptions, (A) the performance-based restricted stock awards granted in December 2023 were valued using the Monte Carlo model at an average of (i) \$21.98 per share applied to the "target" share amounts for the December 2023 grants eligible to vest in November 2024, (ii) \$22.66 per share applied to the "target" share amounts for the December 2023 grants eligible to vest in November 2023 grants eligible to vest in November 2023 grants eligible to vest in November 2022 were valued using the Monte Carlo model at an average of (i) \$27.79 per share applied to the "target" share amounts for the December 2022 grants eligible to vest in November 2023, (ii) \$28.53 per share applied to the "target" share amounts for the December 2022 grants eligible to vest in November 2025; and (C) the performance-based restricted stock awards granted in December 2021 were valued using the Monte Carlo model at an average of (i) \$36.41 per share applied to the "target" share amounts for the December 2021 grants eligible to vest in November 2023 and (iii) \$37.75 per share applied to the "target" share amounts for the December 2021 grants eligible to vest in November 2021 grants eligible to v